mansi123989/Training/README.md

 ---

-## 📁 Projects
+## Projects

-### 📊 Data Insights and AutoML
+### Data Insights and AutoML

 A data analysis and machine learning application that enables users to upload datasets, perform automated preprocessing, generate visual insights, compare machine learning models, and make predictions through an interactive interface.

-### 🛍️ Fake Product Review Detection
+### Fake Product Review Detection

-A Machine Learning and NLP project that classifies product reviews as **Fake** or **Genuine** using text preprocessing, TF-IDF vectorization, feature extraction, model training, evaluation, and prediction.
+A machine learning and NLP project that classifies product reviews as **Fake** or **Genuine** using text preprocessing, TF-IDF vectorization, feature extraction, model training, evaluation, and prediction.

 ---

-## 📸 Certificate
+## Certificate

-The **`certificate/`** folder contains the industrial training completion certificate.
+The `certificate/` folder contains the industrial training completion certificate.
 ```

-This version looks more professional for recruiters and GitHub while staying concise.